ciderapp/Cider-2/README.md

 **3. Is Cider-2 open-source?**

 No, the source code of Cider-2 is not open-source.
-It is distributed under the Affero General Public License (AGPL-3.0), which allows individuals who obtain the software to use, modify, and distribute it under certain conditions.
+It is distributed under a proprietary license, and access to the builds is provided to donors through the official Discord server.

+**4. Can donors distribute the builds of Cider-2?**

+No, donors are not allowed to distribute the builds of Cider-2.
+The builds are provided exclusively to donors for personal use and are not intended for distribution.

+Certainly!
+Here's the updated license section to reflect the availability of builds on Steam and the Microsoft Store:

 ## License

-Cider-2 is distributed under the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Cider-2 is distributed under a proprietary license.
+The source code is not publicly available.
+Access to the builds is provided to donors and purchasers through the official Discord server, Steam, and the Microsoft Store.

+Please note that the distribution and use of Cider-2 builds obtained through these platforms are subject to the respective terms and conditions set by each platform.
+Make sure to review the license agreements and terms of service associated with the specific platform from which you obtained Cider-2.

 ## Acknowledgements